cid-chen/react-mvvm-component/README.md

 ## Bug Report

+If you discover a bug or security vulnerability, please report it by opening an issue or contacting us directly.
+Your help in improving this project is greatly appreciated!

 If possible, please include a detailed description of the error along with screenshots or screen recordings.
 It would also be very helpful if you can provide a reproducible example using CodePen, JSFiddle, JSBin, or similar tools.
 Thank you.